 - Physics, chemistry, mathematics, and aerodynamics experts

-- Urban planners, architects, interior and exterior designers
+- Urban planners, architects, interior designers

 - Game development companies, game publishers (for marketing purposes)

 - Digital marketers and brand advertisers